sueszli/blog/0 shower thoughts/job market.md

 we also assume that humans are utilitarian, rational, self-interested and just want to maximize their earnings. these humans are not picky about the job they get, as long as it pays well. a lawyer would be just as happy working as a plumber if the pay is better, even if it's less prestigious, exciting or involves physical labor.

+how would you game this system?

+well - simply by getting the minimum requirements for the most high paying job. maximizing earnings with the least effort.

-## digression: personal fit
+## personal fit

-again, this is far from reality.

-in the real world, people also try to find personal fulfillment, happiness, excitement, prestige, etc. in their jobs.
+so why doesn't this happen in the real world?

+because people also try to find personal fulfillment, happiness, excitement, prestige, etc. in their jobs.

 ![](./assets/competition.png)

 what about you? what are you optimizing for? what are you willing to sacrifice to get it? finding your personal fit is a complex topic.

-if you're optimizing for compensation, you should avoid competition by doing something in high demand that most people avoid i.e. blue collar jobs, cobol programming.
+- a) if you're optimizing for compensation, you should avoid competition by doing something in high demand that most people avoid i.e. blue collar jobs, cobol programming.

-if you're optimizing for personal fulfillment, you can avoid competition through delaying your capital gains i.e. research.
+- b) if you're optimizing for personal fulfillment, you can avoid competition through delaying your capital gains i.e. research.

-your personal fit is a combination of [^fitdump] the following components:
+your personal fit is a combination of the following components [^fitdump]:

 - career capital = skills, connections, credentials.
 - impact = solving important problems with the right methods. your job satisfaction will grow over time as you get better and others start appreciating you more.
 - supportive conditions = engagement, colleagues, basic needs.
 - personal fit = how well it fits you (this is like a multiplier to the sum of the components above).

-here's my sketch of the same concept (with a little more detail – but take it with a grain of salt):
+here's my sketch of the same concept (with a little more detail – but don't take it too seriously):

 ![](<./assets/job market.png>)

-## digression: demand and impact
+## demand and impact

 assuming that impact is proportional to demand, the most impactful jobs are the ones that are in high demand and require the highest education, experience and skills.